NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Jiraiya](/assets/images/changelog/jiraiya.png)

 - Grabbable Moves: 2A, 6A, 8A
+- 5B(B)
-- 5B(B) stun on block and hit improved; move recovers earlier
+  - Stun on block and hit improved
+  - Move recovers earlier
+- 5BB(A)
-- 5BB(A) made strong on block from weak; hitbox disappears one frame sooner
+  - Made strong on block from weak
+  - Hitbox disappears one frame sooner
 - 5BBA(A)
   - Is unblockable
   - Cannot be cancelled
   - OTG follow ups removed
   - Activates if blocked (Ukon)
 - 5BBAB(A) replaced with 2A
+- 6B
+  - Has slightly less lift
-- 6B has slightly less lift; stun in strings reduced by 9 frames
+  - Stun in strings reduced by 9 frames
 - 2B
   - First frame is an untechable bounce, then stagger
   - Elbow hitbox appears on frame 2